ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Organizational Domain {#organizational-domain}

-The Organizational Domain for any domain is determined by applying the algorithm found in (#organizational-domain-discovery).
+The Organizational Domain for any domain is akin to the ADMD described in [@RFC5598].
+A domain's Organizational Domain is the domain at the top of the namespace hierarchy for that domain while having the same administrative authority as the domain.
+An Organizational Domain is determined by applying the algorithm found in (#dns-tree-walk)

 ### Public Suffix Domain (PSD) {#public-suffix-domain}